Microstructure of He II in the presence of boundaries

-($\textbf{q}\equiv (q_{x},q_{y},q_{z})=\textbf{q}_{x}+\textbf{q}_{y}+\textbf{q}_{z}$), since the nonone-dimensional $S_{j}^{(1)}$ with $\textbf{q}=(q_{x},q_{y},0)$ (with possible permutations of the $x$-, $y$-, and $z$-components) and $\textbf{q}=(q_{x},q_{y},q_{z})$ are less than one-dimensional ones by, respectively, $N^{1/3}$ and $N^{2/3}$ times.
+The analysis of Eqs. (\ref{1-34}) and (\ref{1-35}) indicates that the functions $S_{1}^{(1)}(\textbf{q})$ and $S_{2}^{(1)}(\textbf{q},\textbf{q}_{1})$ can be considered ``one-dimensional'': ($\textbf{q}\equiv (q_{x},q_{y},q_{z})=\textbf{q}_{x}+\textbf{q}_{y}+\textbf{q}_{z}$), since the nonone-dimensional $S_{j}^{(1)}$ with $\textbf{q}=(q_{x},q_{y},0)$ (with possible permutations of the $x$-, $y$-, and $z$-components) and $\textbf{q}=(q_{x},q_{y},q_{z})$ are less than one-dimensional ones by, respectively, $N^{1/3}$ and $N^{2/3}$ times.
 Due to the smallness of nonone-dimensional terms, their inclusion in the equations does not influence the values of one-dimensional ones and the value of $E_{0}$.
 For the one-dimensional parts of the functions $S_{j}^{(1)},$ all terms in Eqs. (\ref{1-34}) and (\ref{1-35}) are of the same order, as it is easy to verify.
 Therefore, all they should be taken into account.
 But, in this case, (\ref{1-33})--(\ref{1-35}) is a complicated system of nonlinear integral equations difficult to be solved.
-Below, we will use the simplest zero approximations for $S_{1}^{(1)}$ and $S_{2}^{(1)}$:

-It is easy to verify that the surface corrections $A_{1}$ and $A_{2}$ have no effect on the solutions for $E_{0}$ and $a_{2}(k)$.
+Below, we will use the simplest zero approximations for $S_{1}^{(1)}$ and $S_{2}^{(1)}$: It is easy to verify that the surface corrections $A_{1}$ and $A_{2}$ have no effect on the solutions for $E_{0}$ and $a_{2}(k)$.
 We expect that $A_{j\geq 3}$ do not affect the solutions for $a_{j\geq 3}$.
 However, the boundaries change the ``bulk part'' of the equations for $E_{0}$ and $a_{j}$: the network of vectors $\textbf{k}$ becomes by a factor of $2^d$ denser, and the Fourier-transform of the potential is multiplied by $1/2^d$.
 For this reason, the boundaries strongly influence the values of $E_{0}$ and $a_{j}$.